Discipline Stack

 CAM Charges and Expense Stops in Commercial Leases

-Common area maintenance charges, expense stops, and year-end reconciliation — how CRE operating expenses flow from landlord to tenant under a net lease.
+Common area maintenance charges, expense stops, and year-end reconciliation: how CRE operating expenses flow from landlord to tenant under a net lease.

 Co-Tenancy Clauses in Retail Leases

-Co-tenancy clauses protect tenants if anchor stores close — how opening, ongoing, and named co-tenancy provisions work and what remedies they unlock.
+Co-tenancy clauses protect tenants if anchor stores close: how opening, ongoing, and named co-tenancy provisions work and what remedies they unlock.

 Estoppel Certificates in CRE Transactions

-Estoppel certificates are tenant statements confirming current lease terms — a critical due diligence document for buyers and lenders in any CRE deal.
+Estoppel certificates are tenant statements confirming current lease terms, a critical due diligence document for buyers and lenders in any CRE deal.

 Ground Leases in Commercial Real Estate

 A ground lease separates land ownership from improvements.
-The tenant builds and operates for 50–99 years before reversion.
-Why ground leases work for both sides.
+The tenant builds and operates for 50-99 years before reversion.

 Lease Abstraction Software in Commercial Real Estate